Does Motor Oil Separate?

 Does Engine Oil Go Bad After 6 Months

 As the oil breaks down, it loses its ability to lubricate and protect your engine parts.
-This can lead to increased wear and tear on your engine, which can eventually lead to serious problems or even failure.
-There are a few things you can do to prevent your oil from going bad prematurely.
+This can lead to increased wear and tear on your engine, which potentially results in serious problems or even engine failure.
+There are several steps to take to prevent your oil from going bad p.
+Make sure you

-First, make sure you check your oil level regularly and top it off if necessary.
+First, make sure you check your oil level regularly.
 Second, get your oil changed every 5,000 miles or so (more often if you drive in stop-and-go traffic or in extreme conditions).
 And finally, consider using synthetic oil, which tends to break down less quickly than conventional oil.

 By following these simple tips, you can help keep your engine healthy for years to come!